What are some tips for using PhET with homework?

 PhET simulations are free, online interactive simulations for teaching and learning science.
 The impact of these demonstrations is greatly increased when students are given the opportunity to interact with the simulations.
 This can be done in two main ways: In class or lab environment, or on their own in homework problems.
 This page discusses the use of PhET in homework.
 Click here to see all Expert Recommendations on the use of PhET.

 Even without an instructor present to guide them, students can engage in scientist-like exploration using PhET.
 This is because PhET simulations are designed to help students explore cause-and-effect relationships and make sense of what they see.
-To accomplish this, simulations are designed to cue students to explore productively by using implicit guidance; i.e., the choice of controls, visual representations, and immediate feedback provided by visual changes as students explore [Paul et al. 2012, Podolefsky et al. 2012, Moore et al. 2013].
+To accomplish this, simulations are designed to cue students to explore productively by using implicit guidance; i.e., the choice of controls, visual representations, and immediate feedback provided by visual changes as students explore (Paul, Podolefsky, and Perkins 2012; Podolefsky, Moore, and Perkins 2014; Moore, Herzog, and Perkins 2013).
 Thus, PhET is ideal for use in homework, and homework using PhET can use minimal directions, due to the implicit guidance in the sims.
 You can find example homework problems on the PhET website, under each simulation page, and on our Teaching Resources page.

 How can I use PhET in homework?

 You can use PhET simulations to elicit student ideas about a phenomenon, and get them to start developing a framework of ideas about what is important -- for example, in projectile motion.
 Student exploration can then be used as a foundation for discussion in class -- as in Just in Time Teaching, especially when PhET is used within the lecture itself.
 PhET can also be used to prepare students for a laboratory activity -- see our recommendation on using PhET in a lab setting.